Google recently made some changes to its Play Store algorithm, to improve the discovery of quality apps.

 Your job isn’t over once you have all the user engagement strategies in place.
 The recent Google Play Store ranking algorithm changes, may not be the last ones.
 To ensure you don’t see a drop in your game’s growth, it is important that you continually measure the performance of your tactics.

-Here are the key metrics you need to be measuring at all times.
+Here are the key metrics you need to be measured at all times.

 1. Active users (DAU, WAU, MAU)